-While it’s not always best to marry someone right away, there are some people who just click really well together and know that they’re ready for marriage.
+While it’s not always best to marry someone right away, there are some people who just click really well together.
 There is no magic number for how long you should date.
 Start talking about it with your partner; if you aren’t comfortable discussing it, you aren’t ready!

 And when you’re ready to get engaged, find a wedding planner to help you find an engagement photographer, venue, and so much more!